Skip to main contentAccessibility Statement

 Role and subject

 The policies maps will illustrate on an Ordnance Survey base map all the policies and proposals contained in development plan documents and any saved policies.
-It will reflect the Key Diagram in the Joint Core Strategy/Strategic Plan, and it will contain Insets showing the proposals within specific areas (e.g. sites subject to development allocation; Part 2 Local Plans; Area Action Plans; or sites to which policies apply for protection and/or enhancement).
+It will reflect the Key Diagram in the Joint Core Strategy, and it will contain Insets showing the proposals within specific areas (e.g. sites subject to development allocation; Part 2 Local Plans; Area Action Plans; or sites to which policies apply for protection and/or enhancement).

 Geographical coverage